aurelienbobenrieth/heymantle/packages/_heymantle-prettier-config/README.md

 # @heymantle/prettier

-This repo contains [`@heymantle`]'s opiniated [Prettier] config.
+This repo contains [`@heymantle`]'s opinionated [Prettier] config.

 ## Usage

-To enable this configuration file, it is required to add a `prettier` property within the `package.json` file of one the package of this monorepo:
+To enable this configuration file, it is required to add a `prettier` property within the `package.json` file of one of the package of this monorepo:

 ```json
 "prettier": "@heymantle/prettier-config",